A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 In Section 8.4, on continued fractions and Pad\'{e} approximants {Pad\'{e} approximants} {approximants!Pad\'{e}}, the authors include a brief subsection on continued function representations .
 Examples are given of continued exponentials , continued square roots , and continued logarithms .
 Problems 8.32 to 8.36 develop convergence properties of these examples, with particular emphasis on continued exponentials.

 \item (1999) Bruce C. Berndt , Youn-Seo Choi , and Soon-Yi Kang , The problems submitted by Ramanujan to the Journal of the Indian Mathematical Society.
 In \emph{Continued fractions: from analytic number theory to constructive approximation.
 A volume in honor of L. J. Lange .
 Papers from the International Conference held at the University of Missouri, Columbia, MO, May 20--23, 1998.} Edited by Bruce C. Berndt and Fritz Gesztesy .
 Contemporary Mathematics, 236.
-American Mathematical Society, Providence, RI, ISBN 9780821812006.
-MR1665358 (collection) and MR1665361 (this paper).
-Gives a detailed overview of the 58 problems Ramanujan submitted to the \emph{Journal of the Indian Mathematical Society} between 1911 and 1919, including \textsc{Ramanujan 1911, 1914, 1915} listed above .
+American Mathematical Society, Providence, RI, ISBN 978-0821812006. { \href{https://mathscinet.ams.org/mathscinet/article?mr=1665361}{MR1665361}}